GStreamer/gstreamer/sdk-basic-tutorial-gstreamer-tools.md

 gst-launch-1.0 uridecodebin uri=http://docs.gstreamer.com/media/sintel_trailer-480p.webm name=d ! queue ! theoraenc ! oggmux name=m ! filesink location=sintel.ogg d. ! queue ! audioconvert ! audioresample ! flacenc ! m.
 ```

 A rescaling pipeline.
 The `videoscale` element performs a rescaling
 operation whenever the frame size is different in the input and the
 output caps.
 The output caps are set by the Caps Filter to
 320x200.

 ```
-gst-launch-1.0 uridecodebin uri=http://docs.gstreamer.com/media/sintel_trailer-480p.webm ! queue ! videoscale ! video/x-raw-yuv,width=320,height=200 ! ffmpegcolorspace ! autovideosink
+gst-launch-1.0 uridecodebin uri=http://docs.gstreamer.com/media/sintel_trailer-480p.webm ! queue ! videoscale ! video/x-raw-yuv,width=320,height=200 ! videoconvert ! autovideosink
 ```

 This short description of `gst-launch-1.0` should be enough to get you
 started.
 Remember that you have the [complete documentation available
-here](gst-launch-1.0.html).
+here](gst-launch.md).

-# `gst-inspect-1.0`
+## `gst-inspect-1.0`

 This tool has three modes of operation: